 Bramble Frame Baskets

-Venue: we’ll be based in 70 acres of ancient coppiced woodland, on a family-run working farm.
-A peaceful and beautiful setting.
-Dernwood Farm, Waldron, Nr Heathfield, Sussex, TN21 0PN
+Venue: ancient coppiced woodland on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.

-A perfect basket for taking on a foraging jaunt for berries, mushrooms, etc as it hangs comfortably on your forearm.
+A perfect basket for taking on a foraging trip berries, mushrooms, etc as it hangs comfortably on your forearm.
 Also great for storing eggs, garlic and that kind of thing in your kitchen.
 You’ll start seeing those pesky brambles in a whole new light.

 Picking the bramble prior to making the basket made me feel really connected to the finished product.
 I also felt the achievement of mastering the skill of turning an unwanted plant into something of beauty and use.
 Meike W, Croydon

 Featured in the Guardian lifestyle section.
 National Geographic & Toyota put Native Hands in their top 125 UK adventures.